Huejotzingo: History

 After the Conquest, the area became the encomienda of Diego de Ordaz.
 A short time later, it came under direct control of the viceroy.
 The Franciscans established a monastery in 1525, which was one of several early prominent ones along with those in Texcoco and Tlaxcala.
 The head of this monastery, Juan de Alameda, moved the pre-Hispanic settlement of Huejotzingo, resettling the population around the monastery, the current location of the city.
 The moved settlement was organized into four neighborhoods, one on each side of the monastery.
+Huejotzingo received its coat of arms in 1553 from Carlos V. It shows a silver fortress on a red field, which has a blue flag with the Cross of Jerusalem in gold.
+There is also a palm tree in gold.
+On either side of the fortress, there are two lions.
+Surrounding all of this is a decorative border with five blue stars on a silver background, with the words "Carolus Quintus Hispaniarum Rex" (Latin: Charles V, King of the Spanish).

 The first civil construction was the "portales," a commercial area and a government building.
 A textile industry was also established.
 The indigenous community protested the annual levy of tribute in 1560.
 Despite a census of 11,328 indigenous, the Spanish Crown demanded payment equal to a population of 25,000.
 However, the town lost and was forced to pay.
 Documentation of the excessive "taxes paid by the 21 districts of Huexotzingo between 1571 and 1577" appears in the 1578 Chavero Codex of Huexotzingo, written in the Nahuatl language.

 Much of the area's political history is dominated by caciques and caudillos, who ruled through force and/or political connections, generally stifling the economic growth of the area.
 The appendage of de Nieva was added in 1861 in honor of Ignacio Nieva, who died fighting in the Reform War era in Texmelucan.
 The cemetery was established in the Barrio del Carmen in 1899.